 Associate of Applied Science Degrees Covering Concrete Technology

-These 2-year programs in concrete technology or construction technology can teach students the technical skills needed for entry-level management positions.
+These programs in concrete technology or construction technology can teach students the technical skills needed for entry-level management positions.
 Students can gain practical experience working with aggregate mixtures, pavement design, project estimation and inspection practices.
-Applicants are typically required to have completed high school or earned the equivalent credential.

 As preparation for building highways, tunnels and sewage treatment facilities, programs can require courses in algebra, physics and computer technology.
 Concrete technicians-in-training can also learn:

 - Placed concrete

 According to the U.S. Bureau of Labor Statistics (BLS), there were 163,360 concrete finishers and cement masons employed as of May 2015 (www.bls.gov).
 The BLS jobs forecast from 2014-2024 predicted employment of masons and finishers working with cement and concrete to increase faster than average, at 15%.
 The May 2015 reports from the same source showed that these professionals earned a median annual wage of $37,740.

 Entry-level concrete professionals can work for engineering companies, cement manufacturers, pipe producers and at all levels of government.
 Graduates of certificate programs, who also have adequate experience in the field, can be qualified for multiple professional positions.
 Program graduates could find themselves in both the private and public sectors, working as: